 - Zinc is an essential trace element that’s needed in small amounts every day in order to maintain health and perform important body functions.

-- How does zinc help your body?
-Zinc benefits include regulating hormone production, promoting growth and repair, reducing inflammation and fighting free-radical damage.
+- Zinc benefits include supporting immune function, regulating hormone production, promoting growth and repair, reducing inflammation, and fighting free-radical damage.

 Get FREE Access!